Rynchodon/SpaceEngineersPluginLoader/Readme.txt

 		repository: GitHub repository of required plugin.
 	version: The mod version and the version of SE it was compiled against.
 		If Major, Minor, Build, and Revision are all zero, SEPL will get the version number from assemblies included in the plugin.
 		If SeVersion is zero, SEPL will get the SE version from the currently downloaded copy of Space Engineers.
-Is SeVersion is less than zero, SEPL will consider the plugin compatible with every version of Space Engineers.
+If SeVersion is less than zero, SEPL will consider the plugin compatible with every version of Space Engineers.

 You will need a GitHub OAuth Token to publish your plugin.
 OAuth Token can be specified in the command line or by the environment variable oAuthToken.